lorisleiva/laravel-search-string/README.md

 # Laravel Search String

-🔍 Generates database queries based one unique string using a simple and customizable syntax.
+🔍 Generates database queries based on one unique string using a simple and customizable syntax.

 ## Examples
 ```php